keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     Copy the `EXTERNAL-IP` into your browser and navigate to https://xxx.143.98.xxx

-1. (See [submit the Ansible Tower license](../runbook-automation-and-self-healing#step-1-verify-installation-of-ansible-tower-) if you haven't entered the license yet.)
+1. (If you haven't entered the license yet, see [submit the Ansible Tower license](../runbook-automation-and-self-healing#step-1-verify-installation-of-ansible-tower-).)

+1. (If you haven't integrated Ansible Tower into Dynatrace, see [Integration Ansible Tower runbook in Dynatrace](../runbook-automation-and-self-healing#step-2-integration-ansible-tower-runbook-in-dynatrace-).)

 1. Your login is:
     - Username: `admin`
     - Password: `dynatrace`